-Safety in Lithuania is not a major issue for travellers as the country is devoid of civil unrest and the terrorism threat is low.
+Safety in Lithuania is not a major issue for travellers as the country is largely devoid of civil unrest and the terrorism threat is low.
 Car theft is rife, and there is a risk of mugging, pick-pocketing and bag snatching especially on public transport, but the majority of crime is petty rather than life-threatening.
 Visitors should exercise due care and avoid carrying valuables or flashing conspicuous wealth.
 It is advisable to carry a copy of your passport for identification purposes.
 Traffic accidents are common, so extra vigilance is required for driving, especially at night.

 Business in Lithuania is usually conducted formally, though the younger generation is less conservative.
 Face-to-face meetings are key, with good eye contact and a firm handshake upon greeting.
 Business cards are usually exchanged and it is important to be punctual.
 Use titles and surnames, unless otherwise indicated.
 Suits and ties are the norm.
 Lithuanians are hospitable and friendly and any invitation should be accepted, as this is a good opportunity to forge better business relations and build trust.
 Meetings tend to start with some small talk and can sometimes end with a summary of the discussions, though decision making and results can be slow.
 Business hours are usually from 9am to 1pm and 2pm to 6pm, Monday to Friday.

 The international dialling code for Lithuania is +370.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the UK) and the country has three-digit area codes.
 Local calls can be dialled without the area codes.
 There are at least three major mobile GSM network service providers and connections are excellent.
 There are also 2G and 3G networks, with 4G/LTE networks starting out in the bigger cities.
 The internet is well established in Lithuania and cities teem with internet cafes.
 Small towns and villages have public internet access points in libraries, post offices and tourist information centres.